VincNT21/books_shelf_and_stats/README.md

 - Edit a specific field in a already added book (right-click on the field in the library display)
 - Generate a Annual Review animated page

+***Screenshots below !***

 More to come :
 - Show stats monthly, yearly or by custom period
 - Export your book library and/or your personnal record library
 - Use a multi-user login, with separate libraries
 - An extended Annual Review page
 - Translation to french

+## Development

+I build this app for a friend who wanted something simple to store the books she read and get a annual reading review.
+I made it in two layers:
+1. Data storage/management core implementation
+2. A Tkinter GUI interface

+This project is not perfect but it has been a great help in applying and developing my coding skills.
+I'm currently working on a more ambitious version : [Project Kallaxy](https://github.com/VincNT21/project_kallaxy)

 ## Setup Instructions
 This project uses a Python virtual environment to manage dependencies.